ArtZero-io/backend/docs/api_test_plan.md

 + Test case ID: API_Test_020
 + Test case Name:  Get Listed NFTs
 + Test case Description: Test the Get Listed NFTs to retrieve Listed NFT
-+ Pre-requisites: The database should have an existing collection.
-Use command in mongo get NFT collection in DB `db.collections.find({},{"nftContractAddress":1, _id:0})`.
-If a result is not found, please create a new collection from the FE, then activate it in <homepage>/#/admin and sell it.
++ Pre-requisites: The database should have an existing listed NFTs.
+Use the command in Mongo to get the NFT collection in the database: `db.nfts.find({is_for_sale: true}, {nftContractAddress: 1})`.
+If a result is not found, please create a new collection from the FE and then activate it in `<homepage>/#/admin`.
+Next, navigate to `<homepage>/#/account/nfts` sell an NFT in this collection.
 + Test Steps:
   1. Send a POST request to the API endpoint `/getListedNFTs`
       ```json